 - Drywall sponge: Either one you buy from a hardware store designated for this purpose or a very thick and sturdy household sponge.

-- Bucket: A large, clean bucket.
-It is best if the bucket has not contained caustic chemicals before this.
+- Bucket: A large, clean bucket is best, if the bucket has not contained caustic chemicals prior to your project.

 - Water: You will need a nearby source of clean, warm water.